A Guide to the Best Business Text Messaging Software, Services & Apps

-Business texting enables you to connect with contacts, customers, and clients in fast and personalized ways.
-In fact, texts get up to a 98% open rate.
-And 67% of customers would rather text than talk or email with a business.
+Business texting software enables you to connect with contacts, customers, clients, and teammates in fast and personalized ways.

 Read on for more.

 You need business text messaging software because it's one of the most effective ways to connect with contacts, customers, clients, employees, and teammates.

 Compared to email and voice, there are some clear advantages to text messaging.